Neutral Density Filter Reviews & Buying Guide

-Note: this article was originally published in September 2011 and was subsequently revised in June 2012 after purchase and use of additional neutral density filters.
+Note: this article was originally published in September 2011 and was most recently revised in September 2013 after purchase and use of additional neutral density filters.

 Before we get ahead of ourselves, it might be appropriate for me to explain what neutral density filters are, and why it’s an absolute necessity to have one in your camera bag.
 ND filters reduce the intensity of light reaching the lens, to allow longer shutter speeds or larger apertures.
 Unlike a polarizing filter that changes color rendition while allowing less light to reach the lens, a good ND filter gives no change in color rendition.
 Succinctly put, think of a neutral density filter as sunglasses for your camera lens.